temporalio/documentation/docs/server-options.md

 ## Overview

-To run the Temporal, include the temporal server package `go.temporal.io/server/temporal` in your Go application.
-Then use it to create and start a new server:
+You can run the Temporal server as a Go application by including the server package `go.temporal.io/server/temporal` and using it to create and start a new server:

 ```go
 s := temporal.NewServer()